YOU ARE EXPLORING

 The Cardiothoracic Imaging Fellowship at IU School of Medicine includes a comprehensive curriculum with respect to thoracic and cardiac imaging for both pediatric and adult patients.
 This is a one-year, non-ACGME-accredited fellowship in Cardiothoracic Imaging.

 Fellowship training includes clinical experience as well as academic work.
-Each fellow is expected to develop and complete a research project during the course of the year suitable for presentation at a scientific meeting and publishable in a peer-reviewed journal.
+Each fellow is expected to develop and complete a research project during the course of the year suitable for presentation at the annual Campbell-Klatte symposium and publishable in a peer-reviewed journal.
 The research may be clinical or research-based.

 Facilities and Equipment